bwpge/obsidian-attachment-renamer/README.md

 This plugin was originally a fork of [reorx/obsidian-paste-image-rename](https://github.com/reorx/obsidian-paste-image-rename), but has turned into a full rewrite from the ground up.
 Paste image rename is a great plugin, but it seems development has paused on enhancements for the time being.

 My goal with this plugin is to bring forward the core features of Paste image rename while implementing missing features.
-Several additional features have been copied or inspired from [xRyul/obsidian-image-converter](https://github.com/xRyul/obsidian-image-converter).

 ## Features and improvements